fntneves/laravel-transactional-events/README.md

 Additionally, this package offers three distinct ways to execute transactional-aware events or custom behavior:
 - Implement the `Neves\Events\Contracts\TransactionalEvent` contract
-- Use the `transactional` helper to pass a custom closure to be executed once transaction commits
+- Use the provided `TransactionalClosureEvent` event to pass a custom closure to be executed once transaction commits
 - Change the [configuration file](#configuration) provided by this package (not recommended)

 #### Use the contract, Luke: